Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 • A heartbeat that flutters, races, or feels irregular more than occasionally

-• Blood pressure readings consistently at or above 140/90 at home
+• Home blood-pressure readings consistently at or above 140/90

 • A strong family history of heart disease, especially early heart attacks

-• Snoring with pauses in breathing, or daytime sleepiness
+• Snoring with breathing pauses, or daytime sleepiness

-• Questions about supplements, especially if you take prescription medications
+• Any questions about supplements, especially alongside prescription medication

 • Chest pain, pressure, or tightness lasting more than a few minutes